Code-At-Uni/guides/lessons/lesson0/tutorial.md

 ### The most important thing about web design

-It's not design at all, it is not the color, but just the content, your content will define all the layout.
+The purpose of design is to present the content.
+That's it.
+Content is the primary element of a website, it should never be last on your list to add after you web designed it.
+Written content mostly, is 90% of the Web, however the way we style it will teach us all about the design aspects.

-Lets put some content on our blank page and see how it will make our landing page development a breeze.
+Lets put some content on our blank page:

-Lets give it a title as an <h1>, and write a paragraph as a <p>, or copy paste some text that will be the foundation of your first web page.
+- Lets give it a title as an <h1>
+- Write a paragraph as a <p> (or find some text to be the foundation of your page)

-Let's also add a link to another web-page, since the internet is fundamentally about connecting you to the next computer on the network.
+- Let's also add a link to another web-page (since internet is always about connecting you to the next computer on the network)

 ```html